EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 ~~~
 {: .output}

-This is becasue the system directories where `apk` would install
+This is because the system directories where `apk` would install
 Python are in read-only file system layers in the running container.
 Installing
 software interactively is not ideal anyway from a reproducibility aspect as it
-makes it difficult to know exactily what process was followed to install the software
+makes it difficult to know exactly what process was followed to install the software
 in the container image and track changes to this process over time and/or versions
 of the container image.